 During the hour flight we listened to the Radiolab called Baby Blue Blood Drive.
 It’s about horseshoe crab blood.
 It’s ok.
 Da Nang is a nice looking city from the air.
 Arcing, sandy white coastline with big verdant mountains inland.
 We looked up busses from the airport to the hotel, but decided to get a cab since there didn’t seem to be much service and our bus confidence had been shaken.
 We grabbed our bags and headed into Da Nang.

 I’m not sure if we’re going to go with that flow, but I sleep better knowing it’s there.
-We did our thing in the room which generally consists of lying down, watching music videos and googling things to do in whatever city we’re in.
+We did our thing in the room which consists of lying down, watching music videos and googling things to do in whatever city we’re in.
 We found this taco place that sounded good and after we were FULLY rested, we headed out there.

 I was pretty fired up about giving this a shot, or at least trying to dethrone this month’s king who only managed to put away 12, but then we got our first tacos.